-As of October 1, 2021, NIPSCO permanently shut down operations of Units 14 and 15, representing two of the four coal-fired boilers at RMSGS.
+As of October 1, 2021, NIPSCO permanently retired Units 14 and 15, representing two of the four coal-fired boilers at RMSGS.
 Washdown operations have been completed on Unit 14 and washdown continues on Unit 15, both of these actions as a prelude to decommissioning.
 Remaining Units 17 and 18 continue to operate, with management of CCR and non-CCR waste streams produced from these Units being provided by the WDA.
 Cessation of operations of the two coal-fired boilers is consistent with overall Site retirement plans and on schedule with NIPSCO's revised planned permanent cessation of all coal-fired generation activities by end of Q4 2025, as outlined in the Demonstration and Addenda #1 and #2.

 NIPSCO began closure of the MCU following IDEM's approval of the Closure Plan in March 2023.
-CCR removal and disposal in a secure CCR Rule-compliant landfill cell is nearing completion, following which backfill and emplacement of a low permeability cover system will be performed, with final closure construction estimated to be complete about September 2024.
+CCR removal and disposal in a secure CCR Rule-compliant landfill cell, following which backfill and emplacement of a low permeability cover system was performed, with final closure construction substantially complete August 28, 2024.
+The Construction Quality Assurance Certification Report was submitted to IDEM on December 20, 2024, and is currently under review.

 NIPSCO is likewise making progress toward closure of the WDA.
 A final design featuring a clean closure approach with a closure-in-place contingency has been completed and a Closure Plan was submitted to IDEM for review and approval on December 22, 2023.
-NIPSCO conducted a meeting with IDEM on January 31, 2024 to discuss the closure approach(es).
+Throughout 2024, NIPSCO has conducted various meetings with IDEM to discuss the closure approach(es), answer questions, and provide responses to requests for additional information.
+NIPSCO submitted Closure Plan Revision 01 on September 23, 2024, and reviewed it during a meeting with IDEM December 4, 2024.